arenaxr/arena-docs/content/schemas/message/goto-url.md

 ========

 Load new URL when object is clicked.
-Requires click-listener.
+Requires `click-listener` attribute.

 Goto URL Attributes
 --------------------